jh1993/UnderusedOptions/README.txt

 - Shield Mirage (4 SP): If you already have 20 SH, then every additional 3 SH stolen will summon a shield mirage near you.
 Shield mirages are stationary, flying arcane minions with fixed 1 HP, 3 SH:shields, and no resistances.

 Storm Burst:
 - Damage is halved but now deals both ice and lightning damage.
-Cloud Nova chooses cloud type randomly.
+- Cloud Nova chooses cloud type randomly.
+The clouds now benefit from damage and duration bonuses; thunderstorm clouds benefit doubly from damage.

 Storm Drake:
 - Drake Swap and Cloudform upgrades removed.